Project-Group-Computer-Networks/OurTorrent/README.md

     python3 main.py --help
     ```
     - To test the code, run the client with a torrent file present in examples folder
+      As an example, we are using a torrent file from examples folder and creating a new folder as destination.
     ```
     mkdir ../downloads
     python3 main.py ../examples/ubuntu.torrent -d ../downloads/